liberland/laws/drafting/drafts/border_law.md

 WHEREAS, the visa system must be rational and non-discriminatory, irrespective of country of origin;

-WHEREAS, this law aims to ensure border security, enable orderly immigration, and ensure international conformity of Liberland's border regime and immigration;
+WHEREAS, Liberland aims to ensure border security, enable orderly immigration, and ensure international conformity of Liberland's border regime and immigration;

-WHEREAS, this law seeks to enhance border security in the region, including the neighboring Schengen area;
+WHEREAS, Liberland seeks to enhance border security in the region, including the neighboring Schengen area;

 NOW, THEREFORE, BE IT ENACTED by the Citizens and the Government of Liberland.